SERVERLESS VS SELF-HOSTED 2026: MEDIA STORAGE COSTS COMPARED (S3 VS R2 VS B2)

 Total monthly cost: $2,431/month

-Plot twist: At 10M messages/day, serverless is way cheaper ($430 vs $2,431).
-Chronicle Queue really shines when you need sub-millisecond latency or you’re dealing with truly massive volumes.
-Sometimes it’s not about the money—it’s about being the fastest gun in the West.
+At 10M messages/day, serverless is significantly cheaper ($430 vs $2,431).
+Chronicle Queue really shines when you need sub-millisecond latency or are dealing with truly massive volumes.

 But Wait, There’s More: When Self-Hosting Actually Wins